Scaling Package Queries to a Billion Tuples via Hierarchical Partitioning and Customized Optimization: Evaluation

 \item\textit{\sr's partitioning size threshold}: We find that the default setting proposed by \sr~\cite{brucato} ($10\%$ of the relation size, or $\approx 10$ partitions) results in infeasibility in the sketch phase for all queries with hardness $\hard>2$ in our benchmark.
 We instead set the threshold to $0.1\%$.
 This increases the number of partitions ($\approx 1000$) allowing for smaller groups with more similar tuples and better representatives leading to a higher solve rate, without degrading the performance of the \kd index.

 \item\textit{\lsr's \aug \augv and \df \dfv}: Using grid search, we find $\augv=100{,}000$ and $\dfv=100$ to be optimal.
-Lower $\dfv$ would cause the partitioning time to be much higher while higher $\dfv$ would cause the partitioning groups to be less accurate since each group would contain more tuples.
-Higher $\augv$ significantly increases the query time with marginal gains to solution quality.
-Lower $\augv$ results in a significant drop in solved queries. \end{itemize}
+Lower $\dfv$ would cause the partitioning time to be much greater \ra{(almost 3x longer)} while higher $\dfv$ would cause the partitioning groups to be less accurate since each group would contain more tuples.
+Higher $\augv$ significantly increases the query time with marginal gains to solution quality. \ra{Lower $\augv$ results in a significant drop in optimality (3x worse).
+Case-by-case parameter tuning can be used, if needed, incurring a tuning overhead of up to 2 hours.
+However, the results in Section~\ref{sec:results} indicated that the foregoing hyperparameter configuration works well with various query structures and hardnesses.} \common{See \cite[Mini-Experiment~6]{pq} for details of the grid search.} \end{itemize}